MuhammadS25/GitLocal/README.md

 git init
 ```
 ## Git status
-To check for any changes in the tracked directory
+To check for any changes in the tracked directory.

 ```Bash
 git status